Gene McHugh, EdD, Audiologist

 heavily marketed to audiologists and hearing aid

-on its benefits (Sullivan, 1993); and many colleagues had
+on the benefits of VO (mostly by Sullivan, 1993); and many colleagues had

 VO so I requested a demonstration.
 I